 “When GAAP standards are adhered to, financial reporting provides an accurate measurement of business past performance” - Andrea Sotgiu, Managing Director, Lavan Financial Group

-If we think of a business as an engine, the output being operational performance measured by financial results.
-The key financial measurement is profit, and thanks to GAAP and a regulated industry of accountants we can rely on the financial reporting of the business and the historical performance.
+If we think of a business as an engine, the output being operational performance measured by financial results - a key financial measurement is profit with sales, expense, and cashflow #s delivering essential insight.
+Thanks to GAAP and a regulated industry of accountants we can rely on the financial reporting of the business for historical performance.

 Operational excellence is a high standard of operating throughout the broad activities that combine to drive reliable, and dependable future performance - It is generally understood as the foundation of a valuable business.

-Naturally, a measurement of both financial performance and operational excellence provides an invaluable view - An evidence-based picture of a company’s operational status quo, pointing to strengths, weaknesses, and the capabilities to deliver future profitability is the basis of our organizational diagnostics.
+Naturally, a measurement of both financial performance and operational excellence provides an invaluable view - An evidence-based picture of a company’s operational status quo, pointing to strengths, weaknesses, and the capabilities to deliver future profitability is the basis of organizational diagnostics.
+Where does the business stand across all activities, how healthy is it and capable of sustainably driving results that matter?
 Every service we provide is underpinned by this premise.
-Data can be collected for all drivers, activities and disciplines including human capital, typically the highest expense item, but in reality not an expense.
-When harnessed through organizational health, both tangible and intangible outcomes of having the right people in the right seats with capacity to perform are multiples and THE ROI and CRITICAL investment.
+Data can be collected for all drivers, activities and disciplines including human capital, typically the highest business cost.
+When talent is harnessed through organizational health and aligned to strategy the results become predictably reliable.

 Robust due diligence reveals operational strengths and weaknesses, and a measurement of efficacy to drive future profitability.
 To optimize value a business must strive for operational excellence.